Alicia Warrington

 Alicia Warrington (born August 30, 1980) is an American drummer and professional wrestling ring announcer.
 She has played drums for Kate Nash, Kelly Osbourne, Lillix, Hannah Montana, Uh Huh Her, Gore Gore Girls, Dawn Robinson, The All-Girl Boys Choir, The Dollyrots, The Bruises, Tracy Chapman, Selena Gomez, Colton Dixon, Chris Rene and others.

 In December 2018, Warrington signed with professional wrestling company WWE and started working for the NXT brand (using the ring name Alicia Taylor) as the host of the post-show.
-Beginning with the April 24, 2019, episode of the NXT, she became the ring announcer.
+Beginning with April 25, 2019, episode of the NXT, she became the ring announcer.
+Alicia Taylor then made it onto the 205 Live show in 2020.
 She continued to announce for NXT until the May 7, 2024, episode as three days later she took on the role as SmackDown ring announcer.
 On January 6, 2025, episode of Raw, Warrington became the ring announcer of the show.

 Early life

 Growing up in Saginaw, Michigan, Alicia Warrington wanted to either be a musician or a professional wrestler.
 "My mom started taking me to wrestling matches when I was four years old," Alicia says.
 "Most kids wanted to go to the circus – I wanted to go to wrestling matches.
 I even had all the action figures."

 Warrington was raised in a single-parent home and grew up listening to music from all different genres.
 "I grew up with my grandparents playing Polka music in the house, my mom always had the R&B and classic rock (Anita Baker to The Beatles), my sister was getting Ozzy tapes banned from our house and my uncle was pushing Queensrÿche, Dokken and Quiet Riot at me.
 I love MUSIC.
 Period.
 If it's good, I'm going to listen to it, I'm going to play it and I'm going to be influenced by it—in one way or another.
 I grew up listening to absolutely everything and today, you will find [just that] in my collection.
 I like everything from En Vogue to Lamb of God."

 Around 11 years old, Warrington taught herself how to play drums on her uncle's drum set by watching and listening to other drummers.
 She learned songs by playing along to cassette tapes of her favorite bands.
 As a teen, Warrington performed in metal and punk bands in Michigan and began touring at the age of 15.
 After 2 years of college, Warrington packed up her car and moved by herself to Los Angeles.